 Panasonic Corporation of North America's (PNA) products run the gamut of cool: from ultra HD TVs, to hip wearable digital cameras, and household air conditioners.
 The company oversees the North American operations of Japan's Panasonic Corporation, one of the world's leading electronics firms.
 PNA makes and sells consumer products (home appliances, camcorders, DVDs, VCRs, men's shavers), business products (copiers, fax machines, printers), and industrial electronics products (computer components, semiconductors, appliance motors) under the Panasonic, Technics, and Quasar brands.
 The company, its Japanese parent's principal subsidiary in North America, is also the largest maker of plasma TV sets.

-Newark, New Jersey-based Panasonic Corporation of North America operates throughout the US, Canada, and Mexico.
+Newark, New Jersey-based PNA operates throughout the US, Canada, and Mexico.
 It has a call center in Chesapeake, Virginia.

 PNA's operations include R&D Centers, customer call centers, and sales and service networks.
 Its research facilities include the Panasonic Hollywood Laboratory, which developed Blu-ray technologies in collaboration with movie studios.

-While Panasonic Corp. doesn't break out sales for its PNA subsidiary, it reported that sales in North and South America accounted for 14% of its total sales in fiscal 2013 (ended March), and 29% of its total overseas sales.
+While Panasonic Corp. doesn't break out sales for its PNA subsidiary, it reported that sales in North and South America accounted for 3% of its total sales in fiscal 2014 (ended March), and 13% of its total overseas sales.

 Panasonic and PNA are looking to put some distance between themselves and the worldwide financial crisis, which spelled trouble as consumer demand for their products plunged and price competition increased.
 Despite declining revenues in 2009 and 2008 -- and plummeting profits in 2009 -- the electronics giant continued to invest substantial sums in R&D to bring future generations of products to market.

-Established in New York City in 1959, Panasonic Corporation of North America was known as Matsushita Electric Corporation of America until 2005 when its company name was changed to strengthen its connection to the bran.
+Established in New York City in 1959, Panasonic Corporation of North America was known as Matsushita Electric Corporation of America until 2005 when its company name was changed to strengthen its connection to the brand.